 There is more information on the UK border control.
 It explains how they conduct passport checks when you go through customs.
 Find out what happens if you are transiting through the country or need to perform layovers.

 RETURN HOME VOLUNTARILY: UKVI use the voluntary returns service to send people home if they do not have the legal right to stay in the UK.
 Check how you may get help when returning to your own country.

 REPORTING CENTRES: Some people arrive in the United Kingdom without permission to stay in the country.
 As a rule, they will need to attend appointments at one of the immigration reporting centres.

-UK Visa and Immigration Laws: List of Categories and Overview
+UK Immigration Rules and Visa Laws: List of Categories and Overview